-- A. Any complaint, whether from a known source or an anonymous source, which alleges criminal activity by a member may be investigated regardless of when the complaint is filed or made. - B. Where a complaint from a known source, if true, could not lead to criminal charges against a member, the member may be subject to investigation or discipline only when the complaint is made in writing or reduced to writing and received by the Division no later than forty-five (9045) days after the date of the incident complained of, except that a member may be subject to investigation and discipline as a result of an anonymous complaint provided that the anonymous complaint is made no later than forty-five (45) days after the date of the incident complained of and either the anonymous complainant provides corroborative evidence at the time the complaint is made in support of the complaint or there is evidence which can reasonably be ascertained from information specifically provided in the complaint.
+- A. Any complaint, whether from a known source or an anonymous source, which alleges criminal activity by a member may be investigated regardless of when the complaint is filed or made. - B. Where a complaint from a known source, if true, could not lead to criminal charges against a member, the member may be subject to investigation or discipline only when the complaint is made in writing or reduced to writing and received by the Division no later than ninety (90) days after the date of the incident complained of, except that a member may be subject to investigation and discipline as a result of an anonymous complaint provided that the anonymous complaint is made no later than forty-five (45) days after the date of the incident complained of and either the anonymous complainant provides corroborative evidence at the time the complaint is made in support of the complaint or there is evidence which can reasonably be ascertained from information specifically provided in the complaint.

 - C. A non-criminal complaint which fails to comply with the provisions of paragraph (B) shall be classified as untimely.
-The member shall be informed of the complaint and its disposition as untimely, but shall not be required to respond to the complaint. - D. None of the provisions of this Section 10.12 apply to investigations by the Department or the City of complaints by City employees of alleged workplace misconduct.
+The member shall be informed of the complaint and its disposition as untimely, but shall not be required to respond to the complaint. - D. None of the provisions of this Section 10.12 apply to investigations by the Department or the City of complaints by City employees of alleged workplace misconduct. - 10.13.

-10.13.
 Access to Records.
-A member who is being ordered to answer questions or charged with violating Division of Police Rules and Regulations, and his or her Lodge Representative, when one is involved, shall be provided access to and copies of all evidence that the City has complied in the investigation leading to the charges against the member.
+A member who is being ordered to answer questions or charged with violating Division of Police Rules and Regulations, and his or her Lodge Representative, when one is involved, shall be provided access to and copies of all evidence that the City has complied in the investigation.
 Such evidence includes, but is not limited to, the City's transcripts, records, written statements, video and/or audio recordings, body worn camera, in-car camera, and written summaries (including opinions, if provided) of any truth detection examinations pertinent to the case.
 Such access shall be provided reasonably in advance of any departmental hearing.
-The Division of Police shall be provided access, reasonably in advance of the departmental hearing, to the evidence the member intends to submit on his or her behalf.
+The Division of Police shall be provided access, reasonably in advance of the departmental hearing, to the evidence the member intends to submit on his or her behalf. - 10.14.

-10.14.
 Notification Regarding Outcome.
-Any member who has been under internal investigation and has been interviewed shall be informed, in writing, of the outcome of the case, at the conclusion of the investigation.
+Any member who has been under internal investigation and has been interviewed shall be informed, in writing, of the outcome of the case, at the conclusion of the investigation. - 10.15.

-10.15.
 Interview of Witnesses.
-When a member is to be interviewed in an investigation of any other member, such interview shall be conducted in accordance with the procedures established herein.
+When a member is to be interviewed in an investigation of any other member, such interview shall be conducted in accordance with the procedures established herein. - 10.16.

-10.16.
 Investigation.
-Administrative investigations, shall be investigated conducted by the member's immediate supervisorSubdivision Commander or by a member of supervisory rank assigned by the Chief -who shall make recommendations through the Chain of Command to the Chief, or by a member of a supervisory rank assigned by the Chief or Chief's designee.
+Administrative investigations, shall be conducted by the member's Subdivision Commander or by a member of supervisory rank assigned by the Chief -who shall make recommendations through the Chain of Command to the Chief. - 10.17.

-10.17.
 Grievance.
 If any of these procedures set forth within this Article are violated.
 Such violations shall be subject to the Grievance Procedure, beginning at Step Two (Chief of Police).